trvon/pcap-to-mininet/README.md

-# PCAP-to-P4app
+# pcap-to-mininet

-A tool for converting PCAP network captures to P4/Mininet network simulations for network experimentation and research.
+An experimental tool for converting PCAP network captures to mininet network topologies for network experimentation and research.

 ## Description